Kyrylo-Glamazdin/MTA-Transportation-Units-Info/README.md

 # MTA-Transportation-Units-Info

-The project was fully developed by Kyrylo Glamazdin.

 The idea of this project is to find a shortest path from one station to another by using a Breadth-First Search algorithm.

 The project can be launched by downloading the files, and compiling them with C++11 or later.